 E.1.j.
-Correspondence and Inquiries
+Correspondence, Inquiries and Complaints

 All inquiries and requests for registration forms and lists of standard residencies should be made to the ACVIM office.
 Specialty credentials packets should be obtained from the ACVIM website or by request from the ACVIM office.
 Credentials packages should be mailed directly to the ACVIM office, attn: Chair of the Cardiology Credentials Committee.
+Complaints regarding program non-compliance that cannot be sufficiently resolved with the local Program Director should be directed in writing to the current Secretary of the Specialty of Cardiology and/or to the Chair of the CRTC.
+The name and contact information for these individuals can be acquired from the ACVIM head office.
+A response can be expected within four (4) weeks.